Asthma Treatment and Action Plan

 Quick-relief medicines

-- Inhaled short-acting beta2-agonists (SABAs) open the airways so air can flow through them during an asthma attack.
+- Inhaled short-acting beta2-agonists (SABAs) open the airways so air can flow through.
 Side effects can include tremors and rapid heartbeat.

 - Short-acting anticholinergics help open the airways quickly.
 This medicine may be less effective than SABAs, but it is an option for people who may have side effects from SABAs.